 - : PayPal, Credit card, Amazon, Paygarden, Apple Pay, Google Pay

 - : PayPal, Credit card

 - : Unlimited

 ExpressVPN is the best choice for Comcast, as well as being the best VPN overall.
 It comes with great security that’ll stop your personal information from being exposed.
 There’s also a kill switch, which will cut your connection to the internet altogether if the VPN fails.
 That’s automatically enabled, but you can turn it off.
 Plus, you’re covered by a strict no-logs policy.

 It has the fastest speeds we’ve tested, and it comes with unlimited bandwidth.
 It’s also one of the easiest to use VPNs available, so a great choice if you’re new to it all.
-You can connect up to five devices at a time, which is not as many as some VPNs, but it’s still enough for most people.
+You can connect up to eight devices at a time, which is not as many as some VPNs, but it’s still enough for most people.

 There are plenty of U.S. servers to choose from to watch Comcast online services.
 Plus, if you want to stream, ExpressVPN is our best VPN for streaming because it can get into pretty much any platform, such as Netflix and Hulu (see our best VPN for Netflix and best VPN for Hulu guides).
 Read more about the service in our ExpressVPN review.

 ExpressVPN isn’t the cheapest option on the list, but you get a lot of value for your money.
 You can save money by choosing a longer plan, though.
 It’s an excellent service, and it’s backed by a 30-day money-back guarantee, so you’ve got nothing to lose.

 - Great security & privacy